nikouliciousp/NetProgramming/README.md

 ## Features

+- **Concurrent DayTime Local Server**: Listens for connections on port 13 and responds with the current date and time.
-- **DayTime Server**: Listens for connections on port 13 and responds with the current date and time.
+- **DayTime Local Server**: Listens for connections on port 13 and responds with the current date and time.
+- **DayTime Client for Local Server**: Connects to the DayTime Local Server to retrieve the date and time.
-- **DayTime Client**: Connects to the DayTime server to retrieve the date and time.
+- **DayTime Client**: Connects to the DayTime Server to retrieve the date and time.

 ## Prerequisites